 RNA gene therapy targeting recurrent mutations in USH2A may be a future promising treatment option for patients with retinitis pigmentosa.
 Phase 1/2 trials to evaluate the safety and tolerability of therapy were completed in 2021 and demonstrated improvement in best corrected visual acuity, static perimetry, and optical coherence tomography (OCT) retinal imaging; no serious adverse effects were reported.
-Phase 2/3 trials are planned to follow.
+Phase 2/3 trials are underway.

 Learn more about inherited retinal diseases.